Zimbabwe is located in southern Africa and is

 around twelve and a half million, Zimbabwe is

-that led to a failing state with most living in poverty before he was ousted from power in 2017.
+that has led to a failing state with most living in poverty.
 This page attempts to show some

-broader images of Zimbabwe, a landlocked country with a tropical environment.
+broader images of the country of Zimbabwe, a landlocked country with a tropical environment.
 Previously a popular tourist attraction with splendours such as the Victoria Falls,

-today Zimbabwe is again being seen by the outside world as it
+today Zimbabwe is rarely seen by the outside world as it

 for the intrepid traveller.